Directed by Nick Gomez | Written by Mark Saraceni | 45 min

 “Denial, Anger, Acceptance” — like “46 Long” — is a very stuffed episode of The Sopranos, but like its predecessor, it moves along at a brisk pace, never too fast.
 We get a wide variety of plots in a relatively short amount of time (45 minutes) that continue to expand the various characters and locales.

 Tony’s therapy sessions delve deep into his troubled psyche.
-Before his first session, early in the episode, he finds himself transfixed by a painting of an empty barn and a hollow tree on the waiting room wall.
+Early in the episode, he finds himself transfixed by a painting of an empty barn and a hollow tree on the waiting room wall.
 Tony tells Melfi that it is a trick painting, specifically made and placed by psychologists to trigger a response, like a Rorshach Test.
 Melfi finds it interesting that he would bring up the “depressive nature” of the painting.
 Triggered, he storms out.

 The rest of the episode touches up on characters we haven’t spent too much time with.
 In the least effective subplot of the hour, Meadow and her friend Hunter (my least favorite character) buy crystal meth off of Chris and Brendan.
 Meanwhile, completely unrelated, Livia suggests that Chris and Brendan need a “talking to,” due to their continued meddling in Uncle Junior’s truck business.